The Central Michigan University

 Dr. Robert Bienkowski.

-IRBNet.
-If you need training or assistance with IRBNet, please contact the IACUC Coordinator or the
+Effective Summer 2019, the IACUC will begin accepting protocols through IRBManager.
+If you need training or assistance with IRBManager, please contact the IACUC Coordinator at

 Report a Research Concern